MicrosoftDocs/customer-insights/ci-docs/journeys/developer/user-authentication-events-api.md

 To do so, it uses a contact matching strategy that can be configured in the event administration settings.
 By default, first name, last name, and email are used as the contact matching strategy.
 More information: [Event administration](../events-settings.md#event-administration)

-In case no matching contact is found, a new contact will be created automatically.
+In case no matching contact is found, a new contact is created automatically.

 > [!NOTE]
 > Linked contact entities contain an attribute called `msevtmgt_aadobjectid` that stores the object ID of the user in Microsoft Entra ID.

 ### Retrieving information of authenticated user

-The events API provides an endpoint that returns the information of the authenticated user.
-Starting with the June 2019 release, it also includes the Dynamics 365 Customer Insights - Journeys contact ID of the authenticated user.
+The events API provides an endpoint that returns the information and contact ID of the authenticated user.

 **Request**